 Upon adoption of ASU 2016-02, the Company recorded a transitional adjustment of \$0.3 million to opening retained earnings to write off the difference in deferred rent balances from prior periods for operating leases with non-level rent.
 The difference arises from recalculation of deferred rent after applying updated lease terms as a result of applying hindsight.
-Additionally, the adoption of the standard had a significant impact in the condensed consolidated balance sheet due to the recognition of \$31.1 million of operating lease liabilities, along with \$30.0 million of operating lease right-of-use assets.
+Additionally, the adoption of the standard had a significant impact in the condensed consolidated balance sheet where at the time of the adoption at the beginning of fiscal year 2020, the Company recorded \$31.1 million of operating lease liabilities, along with \$30.0 million of operating lease right-of-use assets.